What is PIM? Product Information Management Defined

 If you are in the eCommerce space, you likely know the difficulty of continually maintaining an ever-expanding stock keeping unit (SKU) list.
-As your company grows, so too does the list of prices, labels and product descriptions.
+As your company grows, so too does the list of prices, labels, and product descriptions.

 This product data has the potential to grow unmanageable very quickly.
 For example, when a brand pursues new engagement channels or target demographics, they often need to adapt product messaging and pricing.
-And as new suppliers are onboarded, they also update product catalogues and descriptions.
+And as new suppliers are onboarded, they also update product catalogs and descriptions.

 Many eCommerce brands are now turning to product information management tools to facilitate a seamless customer and employee experience.
 In this guide, you'll learn what these tools are and the benefits they may offer to your eCommerce business.

-PIM systems are sometimes confused with other product-related software, such as master data management (MDM) tools, product experience management (PXM) solutions, product data management (PDM) platforms and content management systems (CMS):
+PIM systems are sometimes confused with other product-related software, such as master data management (MDM) tools, product experience management (PXM) solutions, product data management (PDM) platforms, and content management systems (CMS):

 - MDM vs. PIM

-MDM systems house datasets that are more universal than those of PIM tools, such as employee, accounting, supply chain and other company information.
+MDM systems house datasets that are more universal than those of PIM tools, such as employee, accounting, supply chain, and other company information.